- Accessible loos

 Shopping, eating, and more

 A short stroll from the garden is Logie Steading Visitor Centre with an acclaimed café and shops including the Farm & Garden Shop which includes in its range estate Longhorn beef, Roe venison, lamb, pork and hardy plants, many of which are propagated here in the garden.
-The other independent shops include an art gallery, second hand book shop, whisky & spirits shop, crafts, gifts, furniture restoration, timber showroom (for the estate’s sawmill), fashion and beauty and a design and print shop.
+The other independent shops include an art gallery, second hand book shop, crafts, gifts, timber showroom (for the estate’s sawmill), and men’s and ladies’ fashion boutiques.
 There is a landscaped playpark and picnic area, which is also the starting point for waymarked walks along the beautiful gorge of the River Findhorn.

 Exhibitions and Events